* OPEC July production to rise 145,000 bpd - Petro-Logistics

 * UAE minister sees impact of output cuts in Q3/Q4

 * OPEC, non-OPEC committee to discuss oil pact in Russia (Updates prices, adds analyst comment)

-NEW YORK, July 21 (Reuters) - Oil prices fell about 2 percent on Friday after a consultant forecast a rise in OPEC production for July despite the group's pledge to curb output, reigniting concerns the global market will stay awash with crude.
+LONDON, July 21 (Reuters) - Oil prices fell on Friday after a consultancy report forecast a rise in OPEC production for July despite the group's pledge to curb output, reigniting concerns the market will stay awash with crude.

 Petro-Logistics, which tracks OPEC supply forecasts, said OPEC crude production would rise by 145,000 barrels per day (bpd) this month, taking the group's combined output above 33 million bpd.

 Higher supply from Saudi Arabia, the United Arab Emirates (UAE) and Nigeria would drive this month's gains, it said.

 Benchmark Brent crude futures were down 23 cents at $49.07 a barrel at 1322 GMT, while U.S. West Texas Intermediate (WTI) crude futures traded at $46.68 a barrel, down 24 cents.

 OPEC and some non-OPEC states, such as Russia, pledged to cut production by 1.8 million bpd between January this year and the end of March 2018.

 The UAE energy minister, whose country's oil output has been rising, said on Friday he was committed to the cut and he hoped the deal would have a significant impact in the third and fourth quarters.

 Oil traders are looking ahead to Monday's meeting of several ministers from OPEC and non-OPEC members in Russia to see if it will address rising production from Nigeria and Libya, which have been exempted from the cuts.